SPMIC-UoN/xtract/README.md

     - "sum_waytotal" and "sum_density.nii.gz" - the summed waytotal and fibre probability distribution
   - If the "-native" option is being used:
     - "masks" - directory
-    - "<tractName>" - directory per tract continaing the native space protocol masks
+    - "tractName" - directory per tract continaing the native space protocol masks

 The primary output is the "densityNorm.nii.gz" file.